-- 1. Sponsor.
-This bill is sponsored by the Oakland Museum of California. - 2.
+- 1. Summary of Amendments.
+The April 22 amendment recasts the provisions to provide that "used exclusively" includes property that a museum makes available for special events, including private rental events for its members, that provide access to the museum as part of the events. - 2.
 Museum Definition.
-This bill defines a "museum" as " a public or private nonprofit entity or institution organized on a permanent basis for essentially educational or aesthetic purposes ...".
+This bill defines a "museum" as "a public or private nonprofit entity or institution organized on a permanent basis for essentially educational or aesthetic purposes ...".
 Does the author intend that a museum be a nonprofit entity or property owned by a nonprofit entity or institution?
 What is meant by a "public" nonprofit entity?
-This may cause confusion as "public" museums are owned by a government entity and generally would be exempt as government-owned property, not under the welfare exemption. - 3.
-Types of Museums.
-This bill provides that the term "museum" includes other types of properties such as aquariums, arboretums, botanical gardens, historic houses and sites, nature centers, planetariums, science and technology centers, and zoological parks.
-Under this bill, all these different types of properties will be able to rent out their facilities without losing a portion of their exemption. - 4.
-Charitable Purpose.
-Section 214 generally exempts from taxation, subject to certain conditions and qualifications, property that is (1) owned by nonprofit organizations organized and operated for charitable purposes, and (2) used exclusively for those purposes.
-Section 214(j) provides that
+This may cause confusion, as "public" museums are owned by a government entity and generally would be exempt as

-&lt;sup>7 Cedars of Lebanon v.
+&lt;sup>8 Cedars of Lebanon v.
 County of Los Angeles (1950) 35 Cal.2d 729, 736.

-&lt;sup>8 Honeywell Information Systems, Inc. v.
+&lt;sup>9 Honeywell Information Systems, Inc. v.
 County of Sonoma (1974) 44 Cal.App.3d 23; YMCA v.
 County of Los Angeles (1950) 35 Cal.2d 760; St. Germain Foundation v.
 County of Siskiyou (1963) 212 Cal.App.
 911; Greek Theatre Association v.
 County of Los Angeles (1978) 76 Cal.App.3d 768.

-&lt;sup>9 Assessors' Handbook Section 267, Welfare, Church, and Religious Exemptions, pages 46-47.
+&lt;sup>10 Assessors' Handbook Section 267, Welfare, Church, and Religious Exemptions, Part I, pages 46-47, Example 1.